Home » Catalog » Landscape Design and Sustainable Horticulture

-Graduates of this program are eminently qualified for positions as landscape designers; contractors and maintenance personnel; greenhouse growers; plant propagators; perennial growers; nursery and garden center operators; salespeople for horticultural products; and technicians for state and federal regulatory agencies.
+Graduates of this program are eminently qualified for a wide range of successful careers in landscape design and horticulture such as: landscape designers; contractors and maintenance personnel; greenhouse operators; perennial growers; plant propagators; nursery and garden center operators; arborists; technicians for state and federal regulatory agencies; and horticultural supply reps.
 Projected job growth is excellent and there is a steady trend toward higher salaries and benefits in this field.

 The LDSH program is unique in that it combines the theory and practice of horticultural science and landscape design, construction, and management.
 The core curriculum features courses such as Woody Ornamentals; Herbaceous Plant Materials; Entomology and Ecological Pest Management; Landscape Graphics; Landscape Design; Greenhouse Management; Landscape Construction; and Plant Pathology.

 In addition to the above courses, students take math, English, general education, and a business sequence (accounting, marketing, small business).
 Graduates from this program are well-prepared to enter today’s dynamic horticultural industry or to continue their education at Vermont Tech or at another four-year college or university.